Guillermo-alt/Guillermo-alt/README.md

 👋 Hi, I’m Guillermo

+I'm a developer interested in back-end and videogame development

 - 🔭 I am currently working on a video game about gender violence and a website lenslab-uamc.net
 - ✏️ I am currently learning some backend tools
 - 🎵 I like to play the guitar in my free time